The-Taimaka-Project/health-predictions/README.md

 [ -d ".venv" ] && echo "env exists." || python3.12 -m venv .venv

 . .venv/bin/activate                 # activate the virtual environment
-pip install .                        # install the package and CLI tool
+pip install . -U                     # install the package and CLI tool
 ```

 Now a command line tool called `infer` is available, and running it will run the full ETL+inference pipeline.